-The Fund's investment activities are managed by Wealth Fund Services Limited (the 'Management Company'), with the administration delegated in-house to Wealth Fund Services Limited (the 'Fund Administrator').
+The Fund's investment activities and Fund's administration are managed by and delegated to Wealth Fund Services Limited (the 'Management Company'), (the 'Fund Administrator').

 2. Material accounting policies

 The material accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all years presented in these financial statements unless otherwise stated.